 Our Most Popular Recipes

 These Whole30 coconut shrimp with orange sauce are the best dang Whole30 coconut shrimp, I swear it.
 With a crispy, coconutty shell and a delicious orange sauce, these are a quick Whole30 dinner recipe and they'd work beautifully for company, too.
 Your friends would never guess they're Whole30 coconut shrimp!
 One of our very favorite quick Whole30 dinner recipes for sure.

 - 1 pound large shrimp peeled and deveined

 - 2 pieces eggs whisked well

 - 1 pinch salt

 - 1 cup unsweetened shredded coconut

-- coconut oil for frying I prefer refined but unrefined works great here, too
+- 2 tbsp coconut oil for frying I prefer refined but unrefined works great here, too

 - Combine all sauce ingredients; whisk well.
 Chill while you make shrimp.